GoUSA TV and LA REYNA Debut New Latinx Travel Series

-WASHINGTON, May 13, 2020 /PRNewswire/ -- Brand USA's entertainment network, GoUSA TV, launches its ground-breaking new show, "Americanos," developed and produced by LA REYNA.
+WASHINGTON, May 14, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Brand USA's entertainment network, GoUSA TV, launches its ground-breaking new show, "Americanos," developed and produced by LA REYNA.
 LA REYNA is the full-service creative agency born out of a collaboration with Vice's Virtue and award-winning director Robert Rodriguez's ("Sin City," "From Dusk till Dawn," and "El Mariachi") El Rey Network.
 The five-part series chronicles the rich and varied history and experiences of diverse Latinx communities across Austin, Texas; Los Angeles, California; Queens, New York; Tucson, Arizona; and Santa Fe, New Mexico.

 "Americanos," introduces viewers to the cities, neighborhoods, and people behind the vibrant Latinx subcultures that make these towns one of a kind places to explore.
 The series showcases the intricacies of these destinations through the storytelling of influential Latinx personalities such as artists, chefs, musicians, athletes, and creators.